 Do you see it? —You have to look.
 In the midst of the thorns and briars you’ll find it; there it grows and when you draw near, the cares of this world fade away.

 We can focus on the devastation or we can focus on Jesus.

 Isaiah 61:11 “For as the earth brings forth its bud,

 As the garden causes the things that are sown in it to spring forth,

 So the Lord God will cause righteousness and praise to spring forth before all the nations.”

-We are not meant to stay in the wilderness, they are only brief encounters that we grow through in life.
-When the Lord brings us through, we witness the meadow’s of His love, the richness of His blessing, and righteousness that springs forth in those who trusted in Him.
+We are not meant to stay in the wilderness, the times of trial are only brief encounters that we grow through in life.
+When the Lord brings us through, we witness the meadow’s of His love, the richness of His blessing, and righteousness springs forth in those who trusted in Him.

-Know that there are seasons in life, whether full of trouble or difficulty they all come to an end, when that end comes you’ll see the fruit God produced in you.
+Know that there are seasons in life, whether full of trouble or difficulty but they all come to an end—when that end comes you’ll see the fruit God has produced in you.